1980 United States Senate election in Arkansas: General election

-Bumpers' opponent, William P. "Bill" Clark, had previously ran for office but was unsuccessful.
+Bumpers's opponent, William P. "Bill" Clark, had previously run for office but was unsuccessful.
 Clark ran for the Democratic nomination for Arkansas's 2nd congressional district but lost to Jim Guy Tucker.
 In the start of the campaign, Clark accused Bumpers of being "fuzzy on the issues" and challenged Bumpers's support for gasoline rationing during the energy crisis.
 Clark criticized Bumpers for having voted against defense appropriations twenty-three times between 1975 and 1978 and noted, "Only this year [when seeking reelection] he has voted for a couple of defense items."
 Clark questioned Bumpers's opposition to school prayer and support for the Panama Canal Treaties of 1978.
 Clark further claimed that Bumpers had derided citizens of Newton County, a frequent Republican stronghold in Arkansas, as "stupid hill people".
 During the campaign, Clark constantly asked voters, "If Dale Bumpers doesn't vote for you, why should you vote for him?"